Fully Funded MFA Programs

 Benefits Offered: Tuition, Health Insurance

 John Hopkins University tops off our list as the school with the most generous teaching fellowship.
-At $30,500, the program is one of the most well-funded programs in the country across any discipline, let alone the arts.
+With a substantial allocation of $30,500, this program ranks among the nation's most generously financed initiatives, transcending various fields, particularly within the realm of artistic disciplines.
 The two-year Master of Fine Arts in fiction and poetry offers intensive seminars focused on diverse readings, small workshops, one-on-one advising, and frequent interaction with published writers.
-As you'd expect from one of the top schools in the country, the program is extremely competitive to get into.
+Naturally, given its status as one of the nation's premier institutions, gaining admittance to the program proves highly challenging.
 Each year only four poets and four fiction writers are admitted.
 These lucky students are fully funded and they teach one class a semester for three semesters - giving them lots of time to refine their craft.

 University of Texas - Michener Center for Writers